Architecture

 Wakeups

 Workers don’t busy-wait by default.
-The idle cycle is:
+The idle cycle is a bounded spin, then a park:

 - Spin — check the mailbox in a tight loop for